Summary of Services

 Offering Hands-On Learning Experiences

-Flagler College, founded in 1968, combines history with rigorous academics to create a unique educational environment in the heart of St. Augustine, Florida—the nation's oldest city.
-With a 16:1 student-to-faculty ratio, Flagler stresses personalized learning and offers students hands-on experiences that deepen their understanding and prepare them to excel in their careers.
+Flagler College, founded in 1968, combines history with rigorous academics to create a unique educational environment in the heart of St. Augustine, Florida — the nation's oldest city.
+With a 16:1 student-to-faculty ratio, Flagler emphasizes personalized learning, providing students with hands-on experiences that deepen their understanding and prepare them to excel in their careers.

-Providing a Range of Academic Programs That Promotes Critical Thinking
+Providing a Range of Academic Programs That Promote Critical Thinking

 Mission Statement